plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 through the Plone control panel, either by duplicating an existing theme, or starting from scratch with a near-empty theme.

-TODO: Describe specific UI to do this
+See the instructions on using the control panel above for more details.

-Once a theme has been created, you can modify it through the in-Plone theme file manager or rule builder.
-See below for more details.
+Once a theme has been created, you can modify it through the in-Plone theme file manager or rule mapper.
+See above for more details.

 3. As a zip file

 Themes can be downloaded from Plone as Zip files, which can then be uploaded into other sites.

-TODO: Describe specific UI to do this
+See the instructions on using the control panel above for more details.

 In fact, you can create valid theme zip archives by compressing a theme directory on the filesystem using a standard compression tool such as *7-Zip* or